-1. The Senate shall consist of designated ex officio administrative members, ex officio student members and of elected members of the full-time teaching, library, research and extension faculty, chosen in the approximate ratio of one senator for each 10 full-time faculty members.
-For the purpose of determining the number of senators to be elected by a college, the library or other unit of the faculty authorized to conduct elections, part-time faculty members shall be counted according to the fraction of full-time which they serve.
-Any professor, associate professor, assistant professor, or instructor of the full-time teaching, library, research and extension faculty may be elected a member of the Senate.
+1. The Senate shall consist of designated ex officio members and of elected members of the full-time tenure-track faculty, chosen in the approximate ratio of one senator for each 10 full-time tenure-track faculty members.
+Any member of the tenure-track faculty with the rank of professor, associate professor, assistant professor, or instructor may be elected a member of the Senate.
 The Senate will provide means by which all eligible faculty members not in a college or the library have the opportunity to vote and to be candidates for election.
-The President, the Provost, the Vice Provosts, the Vice President of the Student Senate and the President or in his/her absence, the Vice President of the Senate and the President or in his/her absence, the Vice President of the Senate ex officio without the right to vote, but with the right to make and second motions.
-Other officers of administration, including personnel deans and the directors and assistant directors of the University administrative divisions, shall not be eligible for election to the Senate. #01-02--8; #01-02--12 (Approved by referendum, May 2002) #03-04--10; #06-07--1 (Approved by referendum, April 2007)
+The President, the Provost and Vice President for Academic Affairs, the Vice Provosts, the Vice Presidents, the deans of the colleges and schools, the Dean of Admissions, the person who served as Senate chair during the previous academic year, the President or, in his/her absence, the Vice President of the Student Senate, and the President or, in his/her absence, the Vice President of the Student Association shall be members of the Senate ex officio without the right to vote, but with the right to make and second motions.
+Other officers of administration, including personnel deans and the directors and assistant directors of the University administrative divisions, shall not be eligible for election to the Senate. #01-02--8; #01-02--12 (Approved by referendum, May 2002) #03-04--10; #06-07--1 (Approved by referendum, April 2007) (Approved by referendum March 2015) (Approved by referendum March 2016)